SUFONIQ

 Context only.
 Indicators are macro-level proxies, not wages.

-Boundary note: This block addresses longer stays rather than weekend tourism or informal hospitality hosting.
+Boundary note: This block addresses longer stays.
+Weekend tourism and informal hosting arrangements are out of scope.

 What this page is not